HAVE YOU LOST A LOVED ONE?

 Individuals

 Often, the immediate cause of a fatal accident is a person’s negligent or reckless act.
-Drunk or distracted drivers, violent offenders, or medical professionals who violate safety standards may bear responsibility for a wrongful death.
+Drunk or distracted drivers, violent offenders, or medical professionals who violate safety standards may bear direct responsibility.

 Companies